-There are various other surface water sources within the municipality (e.g. Leeu Gamka Dam, Oukloof Dam, Gamkapoort Dam, Gamka River and various river tributaries), which serve the surrounding agricultural activities in the area.
-Figure 3.9 and Figure 3.10 illustrates the availability ground water resource, the distribution of rivers, tributaries and dams within the Prince Albert Municipal area.
+There are various other surface water sources within the municipality (such as the Leeu Gamka Dam, Oukloof Dam, Gamkapoort Dam, Gamka River and various river tributaries), which serve the surrounding agricultural activities in the area.
+Figures 2.9 and 2.10 illustrate the availability of ground water resources, the distribution of rivers, tributaries and dams within the Prince Albert Municipal area.

 According to SANBI's 2011 National Freshwater Ecosystem Priority Areas project, the vast majority of river conditions within the Municipal area were classified as being in a natural or largely natural state with few modifications.
 The Gamka River and its tributaries were classified as moderately modified.
-The Meirings River was classified as largely modified and the condition of three (3) river tributaries was classified as not being intact.
+The Meirings River was classified as largely modified and the condition of three (3) river tributaries were classified as not being intact.